WA-Department-of-Agriculture/soils/README.md

 ## Requirements

 The report template uses [Quarto](https://quarto.org/docs/get-started/), which is the next-generation version of R Markdown.

+We assume you’re working in RStudio Desktop.
+This workflow has not been tested in other IDEs such as Visual Studio Code.
 Your version of RStudio must be at least v2022.07 for editing and previewing Quarto documents.
 Though it is strongly recommended that you use the [latest release](https://posit.co/download/rstudio-desktop/) of RStudio.

 To render `.docx` files, you must have Microsoft Word installed.